 This presentation contains "forward-looking information" within the meaning of applicable Canadian securities laws.
 Forward-looking information in this presentation is based on current expectations, estimates, forecasts and projections about Hydro One's business and the industry in which Hydro One operates and includes beliefs of and assumptions made by management.
-Such statements include, but are not limited to: statements relating to Hydro One's transformation; statements about cash flows and rate base growth; statements regarding future equity issuances; statements related to dividends; statements about consolidation; statements about efficiency realization; statements about collective agreements; statements about Hydro One's strategy, areas of focus and anticipated outcomes; statements relating to vegetation management; statements related to local distribution company acquisitions and related commitments; statements about growth relating to the unregulated businesses; statements about sustainability and ESG; statements regarding future capital investments, including cost and in-service dates; statements related to the OEB, regulatory decisions, impacts and timing; statements related to the Universal Shelf and the Medium Term Note Shelf; statements related to credit ratings; expectations regarding planned or expected capital investments; and Hydro One's guidance range for adjusted basic EPS for 2022.
+Such statements include, but are not limited to: statements relating to Hydro One's transformation; statements about Hydro One's strategy, areas of focus and anticipated outcomes; statements relating to anticipated impacts of COVID-19 and associated initiatives; statements regarding ongoing and planned projects and initiatives, including anticipated costs, timing and impacts; statements about consolidation; statements relating to the acquisitions of Orillia Power Distribution Corporation and Peterborough Distribution Inc.; statements relating to our sustainability initiatives; statements relating to vegetation management; statements related to dividends; statements regarding future equity issuances; Hydro One's guidance range for adjusted basic EPS for 2022; expectations regarding planned or expected capital investments; statements related to the OEB, regulatory models, rate applications, regulatory decisions, impacts and timing; statements related to the Universal Shelf and the Medium Term Note Shelf, including financing flexibility; statements related to credit ratings; statements related to the Ontario Climate Change Action Plan; statements related to Ivy Charging Network; statements related to both the regulated and unregulated businesses, creation of value and efficiency realization; statements related to productivity improvements; and statements and projections regarding rate base, cash flows, and borrowings.